Skip to main content

 The initial documents you receive are a blueprint of the program’s intent and your rights within it.
 Your employer must articulate, with unambiguous clarity, the specific nature of the wellness initiative.
 This includes a full disclosure of what participation entails.

-You have a right to know precisely what data will be collected, whether through a (HRA), a biometric screening, or other means.
+You have a right to know precisely what data will be collected, whether through a health risk assessment (HRA), a biometric screening, or other means.
 The purpose of this data collection must be explicitly stated.
 A program “reasonably designed to promote health or prevent disease” will use this information to provide you with personalized feedback or to develop broader health initiatives for the entire workforce.

 A central pillar of this informational framework is the principle of voluntary participation.
 Your employer must provide a clear statement that your involvement is optional.
 This means you cannot be required to participate, nor can you be denied health coverage or suffer any adverse employment action for choosing not to engage.